cpyang123/personal-site/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/chao-peter-yang/
 - icon: cv
   icon_pack: ai
-  link: uploads/CV-2.pdf
+  link: uploads/CV_20250203.pdf
 status:
   icon: ☕️
 superuser: true
-title: Chao Péter Yang
+title: Peter Yang
 ---

-Having received highest honors in Data Science from the University of Michigan, Chao Peter Yang is current working as a Data Science Analyst at Curinos, Inc..
-He has an interest in all things Data Science and Machine Learning related, with an especially keen interest in neural networks and modeling in general.
+A distinguished honoree in Data Science from the University of Michigan, Peter Yang is now a Research Assistant at Duke University's Interpretable Machine Learning Lab, working under PhD candidate Stephen Ni-Hahn and Professor Cynthia Rudin.
+He is also pursuing an MS in Interdisciplinary Data Science at Duke, with a focus on graphical neural networks and generative AI.

+Previously, Peter spent three years as a Senior Data Science Analyst at Curinos, Inc., where he developed innovative financial and pricing models for major retail banks.
 {style="text-align: justify;"}